Lindllay/Lindllay/README.md

 ### Hi there 👋

-I'm Maciek, a 26 y.o psychologist from Poland, who creates websites as a hobby since the beginning of 2021.
+I'm Maciek, a 26 y.o psychologist from Poland,
+<br>who creates websites as a hobby since the beginning of 2021.
-<br>I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
+<br>I love exploring new technologies 💻 and leveraging them to build cool stuffs 🛠️.

-TechStack...

-Learning...
+Languages and Tools:

+React,
+NextJS,
+JavaScript,
+SCSS, CSS,
+Figma,
+VS Code,

+Currently learning Typescript and improving
+<br>my skills in the above mentioned fields.

 <!--